coner-tech/coner-core/README.md

 Coner Core resumed scaffolding in 2017 Q2.
 The remaining scaffolding work is split into two phases:

-* [Phase 1](https://github.com/caeos/coner-core/milestone/2) aims to deliver the implement the bare minimum level of functionality in the core service such that UI development can begin
+* [Phase 1](https://github.com/caeos/coner-core/milestone/2) aims to implement the bare minimum level of functionality in the core service such that UI development can begin
 * [Phase 2](https://github.com/caeos/coner-core/milestone/3) aims to fill in the gaps left in phase 1 such that the UI can reach a bare minimum level of functionality

 ## Build, Test, and Run